lucy3/tell_dont_show/README.md

 ## Running our approach

 Our approach is more conceptual than technical.
-That is, topic modeling may work better once literary text has undergone some abstraction (clinking of silverware and glass at a table → dinner scene).
+That is, we argue that classic bag-of-words topic modeling works better once literary text has undergone some abstraction (clinking of silverware and glass at a table → dinner scene).

 All you need is to input the following prompt into a language model: